-Document your concern and your thoughts relating to the risk and the potential to act in the best interests of the child/young person/adult involved.
+Document your concern and your thoughts relating to the risk and the potential to act in the best interests of the child/young person/vulnerable adult involved.

-Report to DSO (or DSSO) and, in consultation with LTS, jointly decide best action (Action Planning).
+Report to DSO (or DSSO) and, in consultation with Lead Trustee for Safeguarding and the Director, jointly decide best action (Action Planning).